Rules and Regulations

 Cancellation by the Participant

-- If a participant cancels his/her enrolment, interrupts the Course or ends it prematurely, the costs are as follows:
+- If a participant cancels his/her enrolment, interrupts the GSS or ends it prematurely, the costs are as follows:

-- If the participant cancels more than four weeks before the start of the Course, he/she will have to pay 50% of the full Course fee, beyond the CHF 100 administrative fee;
+- If the participant cancels more than four weeks before the start of the GSS, he/she will have to pay 50% of the full Course fee, beyond the CHF 100 administrative fee;

-- If the participant cancels within four weeks of the start of the Course or during the Course, tuition fees (including the administrative fee) will not be refunded.
+- If the participant cancels within four weeks of the start of the GSS or during the GSS, tuition fees (including the administrative fee) will not be refunded.

 Insurance and other costs

-- Participants are responsible for procuring the appropriate insurances (including but not limited to civil liability, accident and health insurance) during the Course length.
+- Those of the participants attending the GSS in person are responsible for purchasing the appropriate insurances (including but not limited to civil liability, accident and health insurance) for the GSS length.

-- Participants shall assume all the costs associated with their participation to the Geneva Summer Schools (including but not limited to accommodation, travel, living expenses,…).
+- Participants shall assume all the costs associated with their participation to the GSS (including but not limited to accommodation, travel, living expenses,…).

 Waiver of Responsibility